oscdoctest/Qi-Docs/docs/Qi_Types_API.rst

 automatically redirect to retrieve the type.
 However, most clients, including the .NET HttpClient, consider redirecting with the authorization token to be a security vulnerability.

-When a client performs a redirect, the authorization header is stripped.
-Qi cannot authorize the request and returns ``Unauthorized`` (401).
-For this reason, it is recommended that you disable automatic redirect for clients that include the authorization token.
+When a client performs a redirect and strips the authorization header, Qi cannot authorize the request and returns ``Unauthorized`` (401).
+For this reason, it is recommended that when using clients that do not redirect with the authorization header, you should disable automatic redirect.

 **Request**